 Now, as a petite girl, if your legs happen to be also thick, it adds another dynamic to the style mix.
 With spring and summer in full effect, I wanted to share a few of the style tricks to dressing short and thick legs I’ve learned over the years to help you step into the new season with confidence (and style).
 These tips are easy to follow, and let’s dive right in.

-Focus on the Top Half to Distract from Short and Thick Legs
+Focus on the Top Half

 Ok so you wish your legs were longer and more slender.
-Dressing to shift the focus away from the shape of your legs is the best way to create more balance in your entire shape.
+Dressing to shift the focus away from your thick legs is the best way to create more balance in your entire shape.
 When we DON’T do so, it often enhances what we are born with and can make our legs to appear even thicker and shorter than they are – I know, I know a petite woman’s worst nightmare!
 Since we know we need to create some balance in your shape, you want to bring more of the focus in the way you’re dressing to the top half of your body.
 There are a number of ways of doing this.

 To give you an example, this is Rachael Bilson (5’2″).
 She is a typical petite pear shape with thicker thigh area.
 By wearing black straight leg pants, she is de-emphasizing her legs.
 Meanwhile, the bright color top with bow details at the neck draws our attention to her top.
 This is a perfect example of balancing out a petite women’s thick legs.